Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 7.3 =
+= 7.3.0.1 =
-* Added support for saving abandoned carts via custom email fields
-* Improved system report
+* Compatibility improvements with PHP8

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).